 “Bloody hell, you two.
 Without drawing the obvious race card, why’s it always have to be black and white?
 Middle of the road.
 That’s where most things live.”

 “Why would anything live in the middle of the road?”
 I snap.
 “Bloody stupid place to live.
 You’d get hit by a fucking car, dickhead.”

-Tink drains the last of his larger and stands up.
-Watching him stand was like watching a deckchair unfold.
+Tink drains the last of his lager and stands up.
+Watching him stand is like watching a deckchair unfold.